Celebrating Excellence and Innovation in Spine Surgery Products

 Awards and Recognition:

-Awards will be announced early October and awards personally distributed in Boston.
-All winners will be featured in a special edition of Orthopedics This Week; OTM: Spine Magazine (post-conference/pre-conference issues) and their profiles will be posted on the Orthopedics This week website (www.ryortho.com).
+Awards will be announced mid October and awards personally distributed in Orlando.
+All winners will be featured in a special edition of Orthopedics This Week; OTM: Spine Magazine (post-conference/pre-conference issues) and their profiles will be posted on the Orthopedics This Week website (www.ryortho.com).
 Each winning company will be granted permission to post the profiles of their winning teams on their company websites and to distribute freely.

 For an entry form or for more information contact: